 - uses a different browser on the same device or computer; or

-- the cookie is overwritten by a new cookie because the reader clicks another marketer’s affiliate link (usually last cookie wins).
+- the cookie is overwritten by a new cookie because the reader clicks another marketer’s affiliate link (usually, but not always, the last cookie wins).

 If your reader is using the same browser on the same device that has the cookie and the cookie is still active then the link to your affiliate account remains current.
 And if they purchase on that second or subsequent visit you will still get the referral credit.